andrewradke/ESP8266-Homie-sensors/docs/README.md

 #define FWTYPE     2
 ```

-After compiling and uploading the firmware to the ESP8266 a WiFi acess point will be available with the same name as the sensor type.
+After compiling and uploading the firmware to the ESP8266 a WiFi access point will be available with the same name as the sensor type.
 The default password is "esp8266." without quotes.
 Once connected you can access it's web configuration page on http://192.168.4.1/ and set it to join your local WiFi network.

 The default MQTT name of the sensor will be the same as it's firmware type name, e.g. esp8266-flow-counter.
 This can be changed on the Configuration page of the web interface.